 8.6 Breach.
 Each party shall promptly notify the other on becoming aware of each breach of this Clause and shall give the other all reasonable assistance in remedying the breach or in connection with any proceedings instituted against any third party.

-Workvivo undertakes that the Service is currently hosted in an ISO 20000 / ISO 27001 certified data center currently operated by AWS, Amazon Web Services in, Dublin, Ireland.
+Workvivo undertakes that the Service is currently hosted in an ISO 20000 / ISO 27001 certified data centre currently operated by AWS, Amazon Web Services.

 The Customer shall indemnify and keep Workvivo, its licensors and its subsidiaries, affiliates, officers, directors, employees, attorneys and agents indemnified from and against any and all claims, costs, damages, losses, liabilities and expenses (including legal fees and costs) arising out of or in connection with the claim of a third party or data subject alleging that the Customer Data or its use has infringed the rights of, defamed or otherwise caused harm to, a data subject or third party, or violated applicable law; provided in any such case that Workvivo (a) gives written notice of the claim promptly to the Customer; (b) gives the Customer sole control of the defence and settlement of the Claim (provided that the Customer may not settle any Claim unless such settlement releases Workvivo of all liability and such settlement does not affect Workvivo’s business or Service); (c) provides to the Customer all available information and assistance; and (d) has not compromised or settled such Claim.

 11.1 Limitation of Liability.
 Neither party’s aggregate liability arising out of or related to this agreement will exceed the subscription fees annually paid by customer hereunder in relation to the service during the twelve (12) months preceding the incident (or for a claim arising before the first twelve (12) month period has concluded, the amount that is to be paid for the first twelve (12) month period).
 The above limitations will apply whether an action is in contract or tort and regardless of the theory of liability.
 However, the above limitations will not limit customer’s payment obligations.